atomjoy/adminux/README.md

 ## Install

-Copy the adminux directory to the plugins directory on your Wordpress site (And enable plugin).
+Install adminux.zip plugin or copy the adminux directory to the plugins directory on your Wordpress site.

 ## Wordpress Login Page Theme